Diamond Barn Door Hardware

 Additionally, the header board is also used as a mount for the track that the barn door needs to slide from side to side.

 The main purpose of a header board is to stabilize the door.
-It does this by evenly distributing the weight of the barn door and its rail system, taking the weight off the doorframe and preventing any future damage from occurring.
+It does this by spreading the weight of the barn door and its rail system evenly.
+This takes the weight off the doorframe and helps prevent future damage.

-As barn doors are typically very heavy, a header board is therefore a crucial part of the installation, as it preserves the structural integrity of the door and prevents the door frame from cracking under the door’s weight.
+Barn doors are usually very heavy.
+A header board is an important part of the installation.
+It helps keep the door strong.
+It also stops the door frame from cracking due to the door’s weight.

 If you are a first-time barn door installer, you may not have envisioned including a header board with your barn door installation.